odoo/odoo/doc/reference/javascript_reference.rst

     better to lazyload some assets.
 For example, if a widget requires a large library, and that widget is not a core part of the experience, then it may be a good idea to only load the library when the widget is actually created.
-The widget class has actually builtin support just for this use case. (see section :ref:`reference/javascript_reference/qweb`)
+The widget class has actually built-in support just for this use case. (see section :ref:`reference/javascript_reference/qweb`)

 Assets loading order